 Irrigation system means a permanent, artificial watering system designed to transport and distribute water to plants and includes required back flow prevention devices.

-Isolated wetland shall mean a wetland area defined as isolated wetlands by the State of Florida.
+Isolated wetland shall mean a wetland area defined as isolated wetlands by the State of Florida or the U.S. Army Corps of Engineers.